darul75/jade-cache/README.md

 Then a lot of my "partials" view can be rendered too without the need to make a specific route, mine was

-And play little bit, see how node core, express, jade are working.

 ```javascript
 app.get('partials/:id/:name')